About This Chapter

 4. Electric Current Lesson for Kids

-Electricity is used in all aspects of your daily life from powering your iPads to your refrigerator.
+Electricity is used in all aspects of your daily life, from powering your computers to your refrigerator.
 Have you ever actually wondered how electricity works?
 In order for electricity to happen, we must have electrical currents.
 Let's learn how electric currents travel through circuits and give us electricity.

 5. Microwave Oven Hotspots: Lesson for Kids